-LEGAL AND R TABLE 4-1 EGULATORY CAPABIL ITY Tribal Authority or Program in Place Other Jurisdictional Plan or Program in Place State Mandated Comments Codes, Ordinances & Requir rements Building Code IBC Standards Adopted Y Y The CTCR has developed Title 11 - Land Use and Public Health which identifies building code standards in place.
-Floodplain Ordinance Title 11 Section 20 identifies the Tribe's Flood Damage Prevention Ordinance, adopting the 2017 Grays Harbor County Flood Maps.
+TABLE 4-1 LEGAL AND REGULATORY CAPABILITY Tribal Authority or Program in Place Other Jurisdictional Plan or Program in Place State Mandated Comments Codes, Ordinances & Require ments - - Building Code IBC Standards Adopted Y Y The CTCR has developed Title 11 - Land Use and Public Health which identifies building code standards in place.
+Floodplain Ordinance Title 11 Section 20 identifies the Tribe's Flood Damage Prevention Ordinance, adopting the Grays Harbor County Flood Maps.
 Stormwater Management Y Y Y Follow WA State Stormwater Manual Growth Management Y The Tribe established its first Comprehensive Land Use Plan in 2004, which has been updated regularly since that time.
 While the Tribe is not required to address growth management in the same manner as counties and cities in the state of Washington, it has developed smart land use decisions which are consistent with the county and state requirements as applicable.
-Site Plan Review Y Planning serves as lead on reviews, in conjunction with review and comment from DNR.